Hasbunallahmubarak/Kool-Form-Pack/README.md

 - The "Login page" also has the top nav bar component similar to the Homepage, so as other webpages, which enables navigation through the website.

--The main contents in the "login page" are form fields for inputing "log in" details
+- The main contents in the "login page" are form fields for inputing "log in" details

 <hr />